haidarn2/wstrade-streamdeck/README.md

 # Installation

-In the Release folder, you'll find a pre-compiled binary `com.elgato.counter.sdPlugin`.
+In the Release folder, you'll find a pre-compiled binary `com.elgato.wstrade.streamDeckPlugin`.
 Simply run this binary to add the plugin to your StreamDeck plugin list.
 The "Wealthsimple Trade" action will appear under the "Custom" category.

 # Build from source